TheBlueManCoding/tshwEdingCnc/README.md

   2. The emergency stop is connected in parallel to the other emergency stops.
 The controller input has to be configured to NO (normally-open).
    * ESTOP
    * GND
-  3. The 10 buttons of the handweel are directly connected to the picos input pins:
+  3. The 10 buttons of the handwheel are directly connected to the picos input pins:

 | input | function |
 | --- |:-------------:|